yogeshpaliyal/yogeshpaliyal.com/src/data/blog/adb-manage-deeplinks.md

 ---
 author: Yogesh Paliyal
 pubDatetime: 2025-07-30T00:00:00
-title: "Boost Your ADB Deeplink Workflow"
+title: Boost Your ADB Deeplink Workflow
 description: Tired of manually managing Android deeplinks?
 Learn how to streamline your ADB workflow and quickly launch deeplinks directly from your terminal
 slug: adb-manage-deeplinks
 tags: